-As aquatic mammals, seals have to be able to hold their breath for long periods of time while diving for food, seeking out mates, and fleeing from potential predators.
+As aquatic mammals, seals have to be able to hold their breath for long periods while diving for food, seeking out mates, and fleeing from potential predators.
 But how long exactly can seals hold their breath while underwater?
 Which species of seal can hold its breath the longest?
-Read on to learn more; we’ll also cover some interesting facts you should know about these unusual and amazing animals!
+Read on to learn more; we’ll also cover some interesting facts about these unusual and amazing animals!

 How Long Can a Seal Hold Its Breath Underwater?

-Depending on the species, seals can hold their breath underwater for anywhere from 15 minutes to two hours!
+Seals can hold their breath underwater for anywhere from 15 minutes to two hours, depending on the species!
 There are 33 species of pinnipeds, collectively known as seals, within the taxonomic clade Pinnipedia.
-Three families fall under this group: the true or earless seals, eared seals or sea lions, and, strangely, the walrus, which is the only living member of the family Odobenidae.
+Three families fall under this group: the true or earless seals, eared seals or sea lions, and, strangely, the walrus, the only living member of the family Odobenidae.

-All species of seals are capable of holding their breath for long periods of time while underwater.
-Compared to us humans, most seals’ lungs are much larger in comparison to their body size.
-In general, the larger the seal, the higher their lung capacity, and the longer they can hold their breath.
-But even the smallest seal species, the ringed seal, is capable of holding its breath for up to around 45 minutes at a time.
+All species of seals can hold their breath for long periods while underwater.
+Compared to humans, most seals’ lungs are much larger than their body size.
+Generally, the larger the seal, the higher their lung capacity, and the longer they can breathe.
+But even the smallest seal species, the ringed seal, can hold its breath for up to around 45 minutes.

 What Seal Species Can Hold Its Breath the Longest?

-The largest seal species, the elephant seal, is the most skilled diver of all!
+The largest seal species, the elephant seal, is the most skilled diver!
 While most other seal species can hold their breath for around 15 to 40 minutes, elephant seals can hold their breath for up to two hours while diving for food.
 It’s common for them to stay underwater for well over an hour at a time!

-Notably, elephant seals also dive deeper than any other seal species while hunting.
+Elephant seals dive deeper than any other seal species while hunting.
 They can dive to depths of up to 1,700 meters with ease.
-This is mainly thanks to their strong, muscular bodies and heavily reduced, modified limbs that are better suited for traversing water than land.
+This is mainly thanks to their strong, muscular bodies and heavily reduced, modified limbs better suited for traversing water than land.

-Though they can look rather silly while flopping around along shorelines, elephant seals can swim at speeds of up to 10 miles per hour while diving.
+Though they can look rather silly while flopping along shorelines, elephant seals can swim up to 10 miles per hour while diving.
 However, they tend to swim a bit slower than this to conserve energy when they aren’t hunting or mating.
 For a seal that can weigh over 5,000 pounds when fully grown, that’s pretty impressive!

 Can Seals Sleep Underwater?

-Seals are able to sleep while in water as well as on land.
+Seals can sleep while in water as well as on land.
 However, they usually don’t fully submerge themselves while sleeping.
-Most species are actually buoyant enough to sleep upright in a vertical, “standing” position.
-Alternatively, they may opt to lay horizontally and float that way, with their belly and head facing up.
+Most species are buoyant enough to sleep upright in a vertical, “standing” position.
+Alternatively, they may lay horizontally and float that way, with their belly and head facing up.

-While sleeping like this, the seal keeps its head just above the water to breathe oxygen as usual.
+While sleeping like this, the seal keeps its head just above the water to breathe oxygen.
 Meanwhile, the rest of its body below its neck stays just under the water’s surface.
-Then, the seal simply floats along until it’s ready to wake up and resume hunting, mating, fleeing from predators, or socializing.
+Then, the seal floats along until it’s ready to wake up and resume hunting, mating, fleeing from predators, or socializing.

-But some species of seals, like the harbor seal, are so well-adapted to underwater living, they are able to sleep for around 30 minutes at a time underwater!
-Since most seal species don’t sleep for long periods of time and rather take periodic naps in short intervals, this works out well for them.
+But some seals, like the harbor seal, are so well-adapted to underwater living that they can sleep for around 30 minutes underwater!
+Since most seal species don’t sleep for long periods but rather take periodic naps in short intervals, this works well for them.

 More Amazing Facts About Seals